unleashit/next-promise-cache/readme.md

     )
 }

+// pass cache,revalidate or any other fetch options as normal async function Page() {
+    const products = await api<Products[]>()
+        .get('/products', { cache: "force-cache", next: { revalidate: 60 } });

+    // ...
+}

 ```

 ## Api

-> **_NOTE:_**  Keep in mind passing `opts` to fetch methods will be shallowly merged with defaults.
+> Keep in mind passing `opts` to fetch methods will be shallowly merged with defaults.
 For example, if you pass any custom headers, be sure to also include `Content-Type: application/json` if you need it.

 ### `new API(options)`